elqsar/cnblog-old/source/_posts/2015-06-18-completable-future.md

 }
 ```

 Let's see if we could do better with CompletableFuture.
 In the next step we create it with factory method <code>supplyAsync(...)</code>, so our code will be executed in different thread.
 After this we want to apply discount to all prices, also in separate thread and <code>thenCompose(...)</code> method do heavy lifting for us.
 People who are familiar with [Scala Futures](http://docs.scala-lang.org/overviews/core/futures.html) could recognize that this one very similar to <code>flatMap</code>.
-Also notice we have two separate streams here.Becasue of lazy nature of streams all requests to Shop API would be executed sequentially if we were using pipeline instead.
+Also notice we have two separate streams here.
+Becasue of lazy nature of streams all requests to Shop API would be executed sequentially if we were using pipeline instead.

 > Most of CompletableFuture methods used in this article are non-blocking.